jessekathryn/jessekathryn.github.io/_posts/2019-07-01-shape_cli_classes_modules.markdown

 ```

 2. Start one by one and build on to your data with objects created in your object class.
-In this case it is "article"..
+In this case it is "article" but it needs to interact with a scraper class.

 ```